Nicceboy/gamify-containers/README.md

 ## Display Server

 At the moment, pure Wayland applications are not supported.
-X applications are still usable with Wayland because it provides XWayland compositor which is intended for them.
+X applications are still usable with Wayland because it provides XWayland compositor.

 There is difference how XWayland and traditional X server behaves; XWayland seems to require same UID than server itself, when socket is accessed.
 Regular X does not.
 This has impact for user namespace on underlying container; same needs to be used and therefore less isolation is achieved.

-Xauthority token is copied into container and X Unix socket is shared as volume in to container.
+To authenticate container for using X, Xauthority token is copied into container and X Unix socket is shared as volume in to container.

 By default, path `/tmp/.X11-unix` will be used.